Crypto comes to Washington. Will the millions buy influence?

 Some lobbyists are hoping that a wave of campaign spending could help, much of it directed to Democratic primary races.

 "Folks in crypto are, all of a sudden, happy to go to political fundraisers," said Kristin Smith, the executive director of the Blockchain Association.
-Smith, whose group has spent about $4 million on lobbying since 2018.
-She added, "The government could actually come in and really mess it up if we aren't constructively engaging."
+Smith's group has spent about $4 million on lobbying since 2018.
+"The government could actually come in and really mess it up if we aren't constructively engaging."

-That's fostered sense of resentment among some Democrats.
-In suburban Atlanta, Democratic Reps.
-Carolyn Bourdeaux and Lucy McBath, are squaring off after their districts were merged during redistricting.
-A crypto-affiliated super PAC is backing McBath, paying for $2 million in TV advertising that praises her.
+So the industry is pushing hard for certain candidates and that has fostered a sense of resentment among some Democrats.
+In suburban Atlanta, two members of the U.S. House, Democrats Carolyn Bourdeaux and Lucy McBath, are squaring off after their districts were merged during redistricting.

+A super PAC called Protect Our Future, financed by Sam Bankman-Fried, the 30-year-old billionaire founder of the cryptocurrency exchange FTX, has spent about $2 million on ads supporting McBath, highlighting her support of Democratic policy priorities but saying nothing about cryptocurrency.

 "They are not doing this out of the goodness of their heart.
-They are doing this because they want something," Bourdeaux said.
+They are doing this because they want something.
+And that's to avoid regulation," Bourdeaux said.

-A spokesman for the group Protect Our Future said the expenditures have nothing to do with cryptocurrency regulation.
+FTX and McBath's campaign did not respond to requests for comment.
+Protect Our Future, which plans to spend at least an additional $10 million on primary campaigns, said their expenditures have nothing to do with cryptocurrency regulation.

+"There are a number of factors that go into our endorsements, including voting history, policy platforms, viability as a candidate, and public service and professional experience," the group's president, Michael Sadowsky, said in a statement.

-Crypto super PACs are also active in other marquee races, including Pennsylvania's Democratic Senate primary, where $212,000 was spent last week on ads backing John Fetterman, the state's Democratic lieutenant governor.
-The ads say Fetterman won't "get schmoozed by lobbyists or bossed around by politicians."
+Crypto super PACs are active in other marquee races, including Pennsylvania's Democratic Senate primary, where a separate crypto group linked to Bankman-Fried spent $212,000 last week on ads backing John Fetterman, the state's Democratic lieutenant governor who is running for Senate.
+The ads say Fetterman will not "get schmoozed by lobbyists or bossed around by politicians."

 But overall, the spending is on such a scale that it has generated questions about the industry's motives.